 This study investigated whether it is possible to fix the damage to gut tissue faster by taking probiotics along with ART.
 Fixing the gut tissue more quickly may have benefits, since the longer a person experiences this damage the more likely it is that they may experience negative health outcomes.

 There is considerable evidence that a change in the balance of beneficial and harmful bacteria influences gut immune health.
 For example, beneficial bacteria have been shown to enhance the ability of immune cells to fight harmful bacteria.
 Therefore, we think that probiotics may improve the function and number of healthy immune cells in the gut to prevent the leakage into the bloodstream and ultimately reduce HIV-related health complications.

-The duration of the study is 24 weeks with the option of extending it to up to 48 weeks.
-During the blinded portion of the study (in the first 24 weeks), participants will be randomly placed into one of two groups.
-The first part of the study is double-blinded meaning that neither the participants or their doctor will know which treatment group they are in.
+The planned duration of the study was 24 weeks with the option of extending it to up to 48 weeks.
+During the blinded portion of the study (in the first 24 weeks), participants would be randomly placed into one of two groups.
+The first part of the study was double-blinded meaning that neither the participants or their doctor will know which treatment group they were in.

-Participants will take the sachets as they start ART for 24 weeks without knowing which study group they are in.
-At the 24-week study visit, participants will be offered to further participate in the study and take Visbiome for an additional 24 weeks.
-This second portion of the study will be open-label, meaning participants will know that they are taking Visbiome.
-Bloodwork and questionnaire material will be collected periodically throughout the course of the study.
-This information will be used to assess immune function, inflammation, and gut health between the two study groups.
+Participants would take the sachets as they start ART for 24 weeks without knowing which study group they are in.
+At the 24-week study visit, participants would be offered to further participate in the study and take Visbiome for an additional 24 weeks.
+This second portion of the study was open-label, meaning participants will know that they were taking Visbiome.
+Bloodwork and questionnaire material were collected periodically throughout the course of the study.
+This information would be used to assess immune function, inflammation, and gut health between the two study groups.

 PLEASE NOTE: This study has been terminated.